mparchment/salsabil-io/src/content/blog/hanbali-fiqh.md

 Imam Ahmad often redirected questioners towards the circles of the Medinans.
 Before commencing with the Maliki madhab, read *Tasmiyat wa’l-Hikayat* by al-Saraqusti.
 This early book on tabaqat sheds light on how a madhab is built and evolves, politics and issues between scholars, along with how and why certain books become relied upon in the madhab.
 Then read *al-Mudawwanah* by Shanun and *al-Dhakhirah* by al-Qarafi.
 Following this, study *Sharh al-Talqin* by al-Mazari and *Al-Ishraf* by al-Qadi 'Abd al-Wahhab.
 These last two books expose the legal reasoning of 'Iraqi Malikis, who often had to justify the madhhab's positions in the light of hadith.

-The encyclopaedic commentaries of Maliki scholars on the Qur'an and hadith are also important, most notably *al-Jami' li-Ahkam al-Qur'an* by al-Qurtubi and *al-Istidhkar* by Ibn 'Abd al-Barr. *Sharh al-Zarqani* can be used as a quick reference for the relied-upon opinions of each madhhab.
+The encyclopedic commentaries of Maliki scholars on the Qur'an and hadith are also important, most notably *al-Jami' li-Ahkam al-Qur'an* by al-Qurtubi and *al-Istidhkar* by Ibn 'Abd al-Barr. *Sharh al-Zarqani* should be used as a quick reference for the relied-upon opinions of each madhhab.
 To gain perspective on the reasonings behind the furu'i furuq in ahkam, read *al-Furuq* by al-Qarafi.

 ## Hanafi Madhhab

 Imam Ahmad’s first teacher was Qadi Abu Yusuf, under whom he began seeking fiqh and hadith.
 Read *Kitab al-Asl* and *Kitab al-Hujjah* by Muhammad b.
 Hasan al-Shaybani. *Kitab al-Asl* is arguably the most important work in the history of fiqh for its impact on those who came after, including the other schools.
-Then read *Sharh Mukhtasar al-Karkhi* by al-Quduri, which contains beneficial furu'i fawa'id, and *Fath al-Qadir* by Ibn al-Hummam.
+Then read *Sharh Mukhtasar al-Tahawi* by al-Jassas, *Sharh Mukhtasar al-Karkhi* by al-Quduri, which contains beneficial furu'i fawa'id, and *Fath al-Qadir* by Ibn al-Hummam.
 Also reference *Bada’i al-Sana’i* by al-Kasani for fiqh al-khilaf and al-Tahawi's *Sharh Ma'ani al-Athar* for commentary on hadith.